ashleychontos/pySYD/README.md

 ## License

-&copy; 2022 Ashley Chontos and contributors.
+&copy; 2022 Ashley Chontos and contributors. <br/>
 `pySYD` is free software made available under the [MIT license](LICENSE.md).

 ## Contribution

-Our [list](AUTHORS.md) of contributors continues to grow! <br/> If you'd like to be a part of that, see [our guide for contributing](CONTRIBUTING.md).
+Our [list](AUTHORS.md) of contributors continues to grow! <br/> If you'd like to be a part of that, please see [our guide](CONTRIBUTING.md) for contributing.